We may receive compensation when you click on links to products from our partners.

 - Your College career office will have the best leads.
 Companies will contact them directly with opportunities.

 - Network with friends, family, and fellow students.
 Family members are often the best source of intern opportunities.

 2. Get hands-on experience and leave with a mentor:

-The value of internships goes far beyond learning specific skills.
-Think of it as a networking opportunity.
+The value of internships goes far beyond networking opportunities.
 What every soon-to-graduate student needs is a mentor in the working world.
 Most established professionals in any industry are more than willing to help you develop your own career.
 Of course, finding a mentor through your internship is not as easy as just saying, “Will you be my mentor?”
 It’s about making acquaintances, chatting people up, and putting yourself out there.
 It’s about building relationships.

 3. Be grateful and stay in touch:

 Of course, you want to stay in touch with your mentor and others you worked with during your internship.
 Make contacts within the organization for which you are working and keep in touch.
 Connect via

 This is your opportunity to learn firsthand.
 Ask as many questions as feasible to ensure you not only understand how best to do your role, but to understand how it fits into the department and company.
 Ask how your coworkers get additional training and knowledge about their jobs and do the same.